DysnomiaBorealis/weather_app_tomorrow/README.md

 ## Usage

 - Upon launching the app, it will request permission to access your location
-- The app will display the current weather for your location
+- The app will display the current weather for the locations that have been chosen
 - Use the city button to check weather information for other cities

 ## Contributing